PatGawley/patgawley.github.io/_posts/2021-10-19-first-post.markdown

 Conceptually the raw data is immutable, a powerful idea that I haven't quite got to grips with.
 Then the data lake itself needs to be layered: - raw, curated and presentation.
 There is also the matter of file format in the curated layer:- avro, parquet?
 Then there is security, archiving etc.

 None of these problems are insurmountable and one of our architects is currently beavering away to come up with an approach.
 I think we'll be able to turn something around fairly quickly.
-We might even avoid the dreaded data lake.
+We might even avoid the dreaded data swamp.

 > Data From The Dark Lagoon - 'Aaarrrrgh XML blueh!'